dav3860/vmbix_zabbix_module/README.md

 make vmbix-2.4
 ```

 This will create the vmbix.so file.
-Put it into /usr/lib/zabbix/modules for example.
+Put it into a /usr/lib/zabbix/modules directory for example.

 **binary**:
 A compiled module is provided too (for Zabbix 2.4, tested on Centos 6 x64).